edthedev/scratch_lessons/ScribbleBug.md

 ![Pen Down](img/pendown.png)

-*Pen Down* is a *Pen* script.
+*Pen Down* is a *Pen* block.
 Find it in the *Pen* section.
 You may need to scroll down in the scripts window.
 It tells Scribble Bug to touch the pen down to the page.

 ![Pen shade by 10](img/changepencolorby10.png)

-*Change pen shade by 10* is another *Pen* script.
+*Change pen shade by 10* is another *Pen* block.
 It tells scribble bug to change its pen color just a little bit.
-Since it goes inside the *Forever* script, Scribble Bug will draw a rainbow line!
+If we call it enough times, the line becomes a rainbow!
+The *forever* block will make sure it gets called lots of times.

 ### 1 Control Block